Shahriar Shafiq: Later years and assassination

 After the revolution of February 1979, he was the only member of the Pahlavi dynasty who stayed in Iran and kept fighting against the revolutionaries, up to the point when he had to flee in a small boat from the Persian Gulf to Kuwait, under heavy fire.
 He fled Iran in March 1979.

 After leaving Iran, Shafiq first went to the United States.
 Then he joined his family in Paris, France, on 14 November 1979, and began organizing a resistance movement against the Islamic Republic.
 He founded the group, Iran Azad (Free Iran), which was later led by his sister Azadeh with whom he was living in Paris.
-They both acted as the Pahlavi family’s principal spokesmen.
+They both acted as the Pahlavi family’s principal spokespeople.
 In Iran, Islamic judge Ayatollah Sadeq Khalkhali tried and sentenced him and other members of the Pahlavi family in absentia to death in a secret trial in the spring of 1979.

 Shafiq was assassinated in Paris on 7 December 1979, being shot twice in the head by agents of the Islamic Republic on the Rue Pergolese, outside his mother's home.
 He was aged 34.
 The attack was carried out by a masked gunman.
 Ayatollah Khalkhali claimed that the assassination was carried out by one of his death squads.
 The Muslim Liberation Group announced that it was responsible for the assassination.

 Shahriar's body was not buried, but embalmed and moved to New York City where it was kept by his mother.